Danganronpa: Trigger Happy Havoc: Plot

 Junko reveals that all of the students had already been in the academy for two years and all knew each other.
-However, when an apocalyptic event occurred, the headmaster of Hope's Peak Academy, viewing the high amount of talent in the students as a sign of hope, decided with the students' permission to barricade him and themselves inside the academy to wait out the crisis.
+However, when an academic societal uprising began, the headmaster of Hope's Peak Academy, viewing the high amount of talent in the students as a sign of hope, decided (with the students' permission) to barricade him and themselves inside the academy to wait out the crisis.
 Junko executed the headmaster, took control of the academy, and erased all of the students' memories that took place after they arrived at the academy two years ago.
 With Makoto's help, the students all overcome the doubt brought about by Junko's bombshells and decide to leave the academy.
-Junko executes herself due to her enjoying the feeling of despair that came with her losing the final trial.
+Realizing her secret has been exposed, Junko executes herself because she enjoys the feeling of despair that comes with her losing the final trial.
 The six surviving students (Makoto; Kyoko; rich heir Byakuya Togami; swimmer Aoi Asahina; clairvoyant Yasuhiro Hagakure; and novelist Toko Fukawa and her split-personality serial killer alter-ego, Genocide Jack) exit the academy, uncertain of the current state of the world.
 In a post-credits scene, Monokuma re-activates.